5 Things to keep in Mind Before Migrating Django to WordPress

 Something, you must have really put a whole lot of time an effort into, is your website SEO.

 Your website is showing strong SEO performance, and many a times, despite many of the functional problems you are facing on Django, you don’t want to migrate to WordPress.
 You are scared that you will have to rebuild all that carefully won SEO value.
-But don’t worry – in the hands of expert SEOs your website’s SEO performance will remain the same on WordPress websites as well.
+But don’t worry - in the hands of expert SEOs your website’s SEO performance will remain the same on WordPress websites as well.
+The WordPress CMS is known for its robust SEO capabilities, offering a wide range of plugins and built-in features that make it easier to optimize your site compared to Django.

 But you need to undertake some preparations yourself.

 SEO is the lifeblood of your website and when you migrate, you need to spend some time in detailing your technical SEO specifications.
 Remember, the developers who are in charge of the migration process, must be able to understand your requirements and take action on them.
 These specifications are not about ‘Why’ this implementation is necessary but ‘How’ the implementation must happen.
+When preparing for migration, keep in mind that WordPress makes it much easier to manage content through its user-friendly interface, themes, and plugins, unlike Django which often requires more technical expertise.

 Some of key requirements you must not forget to cover include: